chingchia1083/Healthcare-analysis_Microsoft-Power-Query-Power-BI/README.md

 - **49%** of encounters show **zero payer coverage**.
 - **Males 30–39** have the **longest average LOS (Ambulatory)**.
 - **Females 70–79** have the **highest LOS in Inpatient class**.
+- The **most common procedures(Encounter for Problem)** are relatively low-cost, while a few specialized ones( Myocardial Infarction and Prenatal initial visit) drive the highest average base costs.
+- A subset of patients shows multiple readmissions within 30 days, indicating potential for targeted care interventions.
+- **771 out of 974 patients** has readmitted within 30 days.
 ---

 ## 🛠️ Power Platform Features Highlighted